St9rinsky/GAMING-STUDIO-LAYOFFS/README.md

 ## Limitations
--Some records had missing critical information and were excluded from the queries
+     * Some records had missing critical information and were excluded from the queries

--records for the year 2024 were incomplete for the last months as the data was obtained during 2024
+     * Records for the year 2024 were incomplete for the last months as the data was obtained during 2024